collapsed-stacks/atheism/questions/2555/is-it-possible-to-cleary-distinguish-between-religiously-inspired-political-aggr.md

 - posted by: [Little Bobby Tables](https://stackexchange.com/users/-1/765-little-bobby-tables) on 2011-02-01
 - score: 4

-<p>Lacking a reliable time-travel machine, we can never be sure what truly happened centuries ago, and particularly why.
+Lacking a reliable time-travel machine, we can never be sure what truly happened centuries ago, and particularly why.
 Time allows for retrospection, but also gives place for distortions and misconceptions.
-Also, lacking a reliable mind-reading machine, we can also never be sure what were the true intentions behind a given act: Was it truly ideology, or malice perfectly disguised as ideology?</p>
+Also, lacking a reliable mind-reading machine, we can also never be sure what were the true intentions behind a given act: Was it truly ideology, or malice perfectly disguised as ideology?

-<p>In addition, ideology and expediency are often bound together.
+In addition, ideology and expediency are often bound together.
 The so-called religious wars between protestant and catholic countries in Europe were held in the name of religion, but also served for political purposes (like granting England a foothold in the mainland).
-Reality is not divided to black and white; There is often no single reason for events.</p>
+Reality is not divided to black and white; There is often no single reason for events.

-<p>That said, a good mark of a purely ideological act is a stupid act, one that defies common reason.
-For example, it usually serves no purpose for a country to turn on one of its minorities, and nevertheless, "ideological" hatred often drove massacres of citizens.</p>
+That said, a good mark of a purely ideological act is a stupid act, one that defies common reason.
+For example, it usually serves no purpose for a country to turn on one of its minorities, and nevertheless, "ideological" hatred often drove massacres of citizens.

-<p>Back to the subject, the problem with religion is not that it always causes violence, while no other cause ignites violent acts.
+Back to the subject, the problem with religion is not that it always causes violence, while no other cause ignites violent acts.
 It is that giving up on reason and common sense allow for hatred, xenophobia and racism to take more place.
 If one is bound to reason, he or she can understand that there is nothing objectively different between one's group and other people.
-Believing in a "spiritual" (i.e., undetectable) difference allows for hating them more easily. </p>
+Believing in a "spiritual" (i.e., undetectable) difference allows for hating them more easily.

 ## Answer 2563